studiokicobi/wednesday-the-raven/chapters/chapter-08.md

 There was food involved.

-The young man who stood near the edge of the Pond reached deep into a brown paper sack, pulled out a handful of crumbs, and scattered them over the crowd.
+The boy who stood near the edge of the Pond reached deep into a brown paper sack, pulled out a handful of crumbs, and scattered them over the crowd.
 At his feet rested a small canvas bag.
 Inside the bag he carried a ring of keys, a small collection of tools, and a card noting his acceptance as an apprentice by the regional chapter of the National Clockmakers Guild.

 The young apprentice spoke quietly to himself as he fed the birds.